kaixuanDeng95/Computational_CRISPR_Strategy/Code/readme.txt

-The file "sgRNA1130_train.R" is the training R script.
+The file "sgRNA1130_train.R" is the R code for training model.